State Guide · Meghalaya

 3

 Land records in Meghalaya's non-tribal zones are maintained at the DC and Revenue office.
-Verify the title independently at the DC office - do not rely solely on seller-provided documents.
+Do not rely solely on seller-provided documents.

 4

-Obtain EC from Sub-Registrar for 30 years minimum
+Obtain the EC from the Sub-Registrar for 30 years minimum

 The Sub-Registrar for the relevant area issues the Encumbrance Certificate.
-30 years minimum.
+30 years is the minimum period to verify.

 5

-Verify Village Council or Durbar Shnong approval for any peri-urban land
+Verify Village Council or Durbar Shnong approval for peri-urban land

-In areas near the boundary of tribal and non-tribal zones, the Khasi Village Court (Durbar Shnong) may also have jurisdiction.
-Verify whether any village court approval is needed in addition to standard Sub-Registrar registration.
+In areas near the boundary of tribal and non-tribal zones, the Khasi Village Court (Durbar Shnong) may also have jurisdiction over the land.

 III